 About the Minister of State for Disabled People

-The Minister for Disabled People is Esther McVey MP.
-The Minister for Disabled People has the cross-government lead on making progress towards disability equality and is the minister responsible for the Office for Disability Issues (ODI).
+The Minister of State for Disabled People is Mike Penning MP.
+The Minister of State for Disabled People has the cross-government lead on making progress towards disability equality and is the Minister responsible for the Office for Disability Issues (ODI).

-The Minister for Disabled People also has specific responsibilities within the Department for Work and Pensions which include Disability Living Allowance reform, reviewing the Independent Living Fund and specialist disability employment programmes.
+The Minister of State for Disabled People also has specific responsibilities within the Department for Work and Pensions which include Disability Living Allowance reform, reviewing the Independent Living Fund and specialist disability employment programmes.

 ODI leads the massive programme of activity which is taking place right across government to tackle the inequalities between disabled and non-disabled people, all of which is underpinned by progress on implementing the UN Convention on the Rights of Disabled People.

 The Minister leads on building capability and skill in all aspects of disability equality across government, including supporting other government departments to ensure they equality impact assess their policies.
 The Minister is committed in his role of championing the rights of disabled people across government and is keen to hear directly from disabled people on the issues that affect them.
 He has regular meetings with Equality 2025, the Disabilities Charities Consortium and the Disabled People’s Organisations Group to discuss disability equality policy.
 The Minister is committed to the principle of co-production and wants to ensure that government directly involves disabled people when producing policies or delivering services that affect them.